explodinglabs/superstack/docs/gettingstarted.md

 cp example.env .env
 ```

-> 💡 The .env file is for local development only.
-For remote deployments, set
+> ⚠️ The .env file is for local development only.
+For remote deployments,
-> secrets using CI/CD or inline environment variables (avoid saving secrets in
+> set environment variables using CI/CD or inline in the `docker compose up` command (be sure to avoid saving secrets in shell history).
-> shell history).

 ## 4. Start the Stack